Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Many Hindu deities and epics detail the temple walls.
 Come and admire the architecture and seek some peace here!

-This yellow and red Buddhist temple is home to a large Buddhist statue – one of the largest in Malaysia!
+This yellow and red Buddhist temple is home to a large Buddhist statue.
+The temple has a calming atmosphere and spacious grounds even though it doesn’t look like much from the outside.

 Many Buddhists come to pray here all throughout the year.